Study in Macedonia with YES Abroad!

 Students will live with host families in order to experience true immersion in the local culture.
 Families are selected based on recommendations by members of the local community, and each family is carefully screened by American Councils staff.
 Families are carefully vetted through a thorough application process and are highly regarded by their relatives and neighbors.
 Hosting communities exist through the presence of a strong support network, with a local staff member, or "local coordinator" available to each student hosted in the community.

 Students attend a private (non-gap year students) or state (gap year students) school while in Macedonia.
 In both schools, the primary language of instruction will be in English.
-The private school—NOVA International School—typically runs Monday to Friday from 8 a.m. to 4 p.m.
-The state school—Gymnasia Jospi Broz Tito—runs Monday to Friday, the first shift from 7:30 a.m. to 1:15 p.m. and the second shift from 11:30 a.m. to 7:15 p.m.
+The language of instruction at the private school, NOVA, is English, while both English and Macedonian are used in the state school, Gymnasia "Josip Broz Tito (JBT).
+Nova typically runs Monday to Friday from 8 a.m. to 4 p.m., and JBT runs Monday to Friday, the first shift from 7:30 a.m. to 1:15 p.m. and the second shift from 11:30 a.m. to 7:15 p.m.
 Participants’ shift rotates every two weeks.

 Participants have the opportunity to participate in a number of extracurricular school activities, such as clubs and sports.
 Students also participate in the Creativity, Action and Service (CAS) program, which provides opportunities for students to participate in other activities organized by the school.

 The U.S. enjoys good relations with the Republic of Macedonia.
 It is an active member in organizations such as the UN, WHO, ICC, ILO, and the Councils of Europe.

 For more information, visit the CIA World Factbook.